isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 infestation, you should place him in an outside shelter after treating him.
 Use that time to treat the house for fleas using Borax.
 **Step 3: Leave Sprinkled Borax for 8 - 48 Hours**
-Now,�leave the sprinkled Borax for 8 - 48 hours on the
+Now,leave the sprinkled Borax for 8 - 48 hours on the
 carpet and flea-treated
 areas.
 Consult your vet on the best de-worming medication for your dog as the